syncthing/docs/users/ignoring.rst

 Description
 -----------

-If some files should not be synchronized to other nodes, a file called ``.stignore`` can be created containing file patterns to ignore.
+If some files should not be synchronized to other devices, a file called ``.stignore`` can be created containing file patterns to ignore.
 The ``.stignore`` file must be placed in the root of the repository.
-The ``.stignore`` file itself will never be synced to other nodes, although it can ``#include`` files that *are* synchronized between nodes.
+The ``.stignore`` file itself will never be synced to other devices, although it can ``#include`` files that *are* synchronized between devices.
 All patterns are relative to the repository root.

 .. note::